Near Real-Time Sync

 Salesforce API limits allow up to 200 records (batch size) in one API call.
 Near real-time sync batches any record changes coming from Zuora billing in a queue, so depending upon the load, the batch size can be 1 (minimum) and up to 200 (maximum).
 A bigger batch size may mean higher latency.

 In addition, there may be network latencies due to several factors that may delay the time it takes for data to synchronize fully.
-And finally, in some cases, it can take up to 3 minutes for data to show up in the Salesforce UI.
+In some cases, data can also take some time to show up in Salesforce's user interface.